PowerShell/PowerShell-RFC/Archive/Experimental/RFC0059-Cleanup-Script-Block.md

 ## Pipeline Stopping Behavior

-Today, the way how the `finally` clause behaves in case of pipeline stopping is inconsitent:
+Today, the way how the `finally` clause behaves in case of pipeline stopping is inconsistent:
 - If the pipeline stopping happens in the `try` clause, then the corresponding `finally` clause is guaranteed to run by suspending the stopping pipeline.
 - If the pipeline stopping happens in the `finally` clause, then the `finally` clause will be terminated immediately.